jdimonaco/flight-delay-prediction/README.md

 External validation is recommended for future work to assess generalisability.

 Continuous model monitoring and retraining should be implemented in live environments.

+📌 **Disclaimer**

+This project was adapted for research purposes only, using synthetic data to simulate real-world flight and cargo scenarios.
+The model and its predictions are not intended for operational use without further validation.
+Accuracy and outcomes depend on the structure and assumptions within the dataset, and may not reflect real-world conditions